How to Grow Marigolds in Pots

 Keep pots away from cold drafts or sudden temperature changes to avoid slowing growth.

-Keep soil slightly moist, not soggy.
+Keep the soil and seeds slightly moist, not soggy.

 Optional Tip

-Check soil by touching about an inch deep and water only when it feels dry.
+Check soil by touching about an inch deep, and water only when it feels dry.

-8. Germination
+6. Germination

-Cooler soil may delay germination slightly.
+• Cooler soil may delay germination slightly.

 Optional Tip